dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 ## Introduction

+## Goals
+ * Setup working environment with both hardware and software.
+ * Upload and run code on the microcontroller

 ## Rules
-This assignment is going to be conducted in a group of two students.
-During the assignment you may discuss the assignment with students outside the group but you are not allowed to show or share your code.
+This task is going to be conducted in a group of two students.
+During the assignment you may discuss the assignment with students outside the group.
+You may help other groups but you may NOT do all steps for them.
+Note that these rules change between assignments.

+The assingment is done when you have show

+The deadline is ...

 ## Ingredients